M&T Bank

 M&T Bank Corporation (Manufacturers and Traders Trust Company) is an American bank holding company headquartered in Buffalo, New York.
-It operates 950+ branches in 12 states and Washington D.C. across the Eastern United States, from Maine to Virginia.
+It operates 940+ branches in 12 states and Washington D.C. across the Eastern United States, from Maine to Virginia.
 Until May 1998, the bank's holding company was named First Empire State Corporation.

 M&T Bank has been profitable in every quarter since 1976.
-Other than Northern Trust, M&T was the only bank in the S&P 500 not to lower its dividend during the 2008 financial crisis.
+Along with Northern Trust, M&T was one of two banks in the S&P 500 not to lower their dividends during the 2008 financial crisis.

 The bank owns the Buffalo Savings Bank building in downtown Buffalo, Bridgeport Center in Bridgeport, Connecticut, and the M&T Tech Hub in the Seneca One Tower.
 It also sponsors M&T Bank Stadium, home of the Baltimore Ravens, as well as M&T Bank Auditorium and M&T Bank Atrium of the University at Buffalo.
 M&T Bank is the official bank of the Buffalo Bills in Western New York and of their home Highmark Stadium in Orchard Park.
 Wilmington Trust is a subsidiary of M&T Bank Corporation, offering global corporate and institutional services, private banking, investment management, and fiduciary services.